Still Waiting on Your Second Stimulus Check? Here’s How to Track It

 Once you submit your information, the website will tell you the date your payment is scheduled to be made and whether it will be by check or direct deposit.
 If it’s scheduled for direct deposit, it will tell you the last four numbers of the bank account it will be deposited into.

 You can also use the tool to provide your bank account and routing numbers.
-If the IRS can pay you via direct deposit, you’ll get your payment faster.
-The first paper checks aren’t expected to be mailed until late April and will go to the lowest-income recipients first.
+If the IRS can’t pay you via direct deposit, you’ll get one via paper check or prepaid debit card.
+The first paper checks were sent last Wednesday, Dec.
+30.

 What if Something Is Wrong With My Payment?